mchmarny/pgxmap/README.md

 );
 ```

-Saving the map then is as simple as using it as yet another parameter in your `Exec` method:
+Saving the map or state object into DB then is as simple as using it as yet another parameter in your `Exec` method:

 > Assuming the `sql` variable holding your `SELECT` statement is already defined.